-Letters to the Editor Document 1: Title Page Please include the following elements in your title page: A brief informative title containing the major key words (125 characters/spaces max).
+Letters to the Editor Please include the following elements in your title page: A brief informative title containing the major key words (125 characters/spaces max).
 The title should not contain abbreviations.
 Please see Wiley's best practice Search Engine Optimization tips for help with titling to maximize visibility.
-A short running title of less than 40 characters The full names of the authors with highest degree conferred The author's institutional affiliations where the work was conducted, with a footnote for the author's present address if different from where the work was conducted Acknowledgments Decument 2: Note: Please prepare/submit your title page as a separate Word document (1 of 2).
-Document 2: Abstract None Body/Main 500 words, contain no more than 10 references, and includes: Letter body (unlabeled section) Conflict of Interest Disclosure Statement References Note: Please prepare/submit the body of your manuscript as a separate Word document (2 of 2).
-Additional Requirements for Letters to the Editor Author Contributions and Requirements Please do not include more than 6 authors in any manuscript.
+A short running title of less than 40 characters The full names of the authors with highest degree conferred The author's institutional affiliations where the work was conducted, with a footnote for the author's present address if different from where the work was conducted Acknowledgments Note: Please prepare/submit your title page as a separate Word document (1 of 2).
+None 500 words, contain no more than 10 references, and includes: Letter body (unlabeled section) Conflict of Interest Disclosure Statement References Note: Please prepare/submit the body of your manuscript as a separate Word document (2 of 2).
+Additional Requirements for Letters to the Editor Please do not include more than 6 authors in any manuscript.
 All authors are required to make a significant intellectual contribution to the manuscript to be included as authors.
 In rare exceptions, a limited number of additional authors may be included with permission from the editor.
 For all articles, the journal and author should use CRediT (Contribution Roles Taxonomy) to determine who should be included as an author.
 More information CRediT (Contribution Roles Taxonomy) is available on our Author Services site.
 All authors must agree to the final version of the manuscript.
 This journal requires an ORCID ID for at least one author and preferably for all authors.
-Please refer to Wiley's resources on ORCID.
-Acknowledgements At a minimum, all grants or sponsoring/funding entities should be acknowledged.
+Please refer to Wiley's resources on ORCID .
+At a minimum, all grants or sponsoring/funding entities should be acknowledged.
 You are responsible for the accuracy of their funder designation.
 If in doubt, please check the Open Funder Registry for the correct nomenclature.
 Other professional acknowledgements should be brief.
 There should be no personal acknowledgments.
-Human Subjects Statement None Conflict of Interest Statement Other Information All authors must declare that they have no conflicts of interest or declare all financial and non-financial conflicts.
+None All authors must declare that they have no conflicts of interest or declare all financial and non-financial conflicts.
 Authors of the paper to which the letter is directed will be provided an opportunity to respond.
 Both letters, if deemed relevant, will be published in the same issue.